ACHolmes/CS61-kernel/README.md

 ## About

 In this PSET we had to implement process memory isolation, virtual memory and some system calls for WeensyOS, a tiny half-implemented OS provided to us.
-You can find more <href src="https://cs61.seas.harvard.edu/site/2022/WeensyOS/#gsc.tab=0">details here</href>.
+You can find [more details here](https://cs61.seas.harvard.edu/site/2022/WeensyOS/#gsc.tab=0).

 ## What I implemented